Blackheath to Canary Wharf walk

 On the edge of the park you pass a Boating Pond on the right, one of the few where children can sail between the western and eastern hemispheres!
 The giant sundial was erected for the Millennium in 1999.

-- Leave the park through Park Row Gate.
-Turn right and go along Park Vista for 75m to find the suggested lunchtime pub, the Plume of Feathers.
+Leave the park through Park Row Gate.
+Turn right and go along Park Vista for 75m to find the suggested lunch pub, the Plume of Feathers.

 Shortly before reaching the pub, a line across the pavement and a plaque on the wall to your right reveal that you will be dining in the eastern hemisphere.

-- To finish the walk here, continue to the end of this road to find Maze Hill station's access road ahead on your left.
+- To finish the walk here, continue to the end of this road; Maze Hill station's access road is ahead on your left.

 - Through Maritime Greenwich (1½ km)